luxui/lux-core/README.md

 ## Usage

-Projects using LuxUI must provide two configuration options: an API root URI (`apiRoot`) and a location to render the application to (`renderRoot`).
+Projects using LuxUI must provide two configuration settings: an API root URI (`apiRoot`) and a location to render the application to (`renderRoot`).
 The API root URI should be an absolute URI to the root resource of the API "backing" the application.
 The render location should be a `id` of a DOM resource that